oxigraph/oxigraph/js/README.md

 The store is also able to load RDF serialized in [Turtle](https://www.w3.org/TR/turtle/), [TriG](https://www.w3.org/TR/trig/), [N-Triples](https://www.w3.org/TR/n-triples/), [N-Quads](https://www.w3.org/TR/n-quads/) and [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/).

-It is distributed using a [a NPM package](https://www.npmjs.com/package/oxigraph) that should work with nodeJS.
+It is distributed using a [a NPM package](https://www.npmjs.com/package/oxigraph) that should work with nodeJS 12+.

 ```bash
 npm install oxigraph